AAPOR Awards

 Evaluation Process and Award Recognition:

-1. Entries will be evaluated by a committee chaired by AAPOR’s President.
+Entries will be evaluated by a committee chaired by AAPOR’s President.
+The Award is presented at the Annual Conference.
+The Award may not be given every year.

-The Warren J. Mitofsky Innovators Award
+The AAPOR Mitofsky Innovators Award

 Past Award Winners

 The AAPOR Mitofsky Innovators Award is designed to recognize accomplishments in the fields of public opinion and survey research that had their primary impact on the field during the past decade.
 These innovations could consist of new theories, ideas, applications, methodologies or technologies.
-To be considered for the award, the innovations must be publicly documented.
-The award can be given to individuals, groups or institutions.

 Nomination Criteria and Process